exercism/v3/languages/csharp/exercises/concept/integral-numbers/.docs/instructions.md

 ## 1. Encode an integral value ready to send

-Please implement the static method `TelementryBuffer.ToBuffer()` to encode a buffer taking the parameter passed to the method.
+Please implement the static method `TelemetryBuffer.ToBuffer()` to encode a buffer taking the parameter passed to the method.

 ```csharp
 TelemetryBuffer.ToBuffer(5)